Lab Shopping & The Absurdity of High THC - GTR Seeds

 Uncomfortably high: Testing reveals inflated THC potency on retail Cannabis labels

-In my book it matters because the consumer is still being driven by THC numbers.
+In my book, THC inflation matters because the consumer is still being driven by THC numbers.
 High scores are like a flashing neon sign that people can't stop staring at.
 High THC scores get some farms paid big and others swept under the dirt.
 High THC scores mean fantastic strains are buried simply because they don't hit the numbers.

 The main point to drive home is, the numbers do not matter.
 Everything people have been trusting to tell them what cannabis they like has been a lie.
 There are 10% strains that get people incredibly high.
 Cannabis is completely subjective and each users experience is molded heavily by the combination of cannabinoids and aroma compounds such as terpenes, adelhydes, and esters.
 If THC content was all that mattered everyone would just smoke pure THCA crystals.